Project-MONAI/MONAI/research/radiogenomic-gan-nodule-synthesis/README.md

 **Downloading the Data**

-The network uses the [NSCLC-Radiogenomics dataset](https://wiki.cancerimagingarchive.net/display/Public/NSCLC+Radiogenomics), which contains CT scans, PET/CT scans, semantic tumor annotations, gene mutation, RNA sequences from excised tissue, and survival outcomes from 211 patients with Non-Small Cell Lung Cancer.
+The research was done with the [NSCLC-Radiogenomics dataset](https://wiki.cancerimagingarchive.net/display/Public/NSCLC+Radiogenomics), which contains CT scans, PET/CT scans, semantic tumor annotations, gene mutation, RNA sequences from excised tissue, and survival outcomes from 211 patients with Non-Small Cell Lung Cancer.

+To train the model, visit the link above and download:

+- Images and Segmentations (DICOM, 97.6 GB)
+- Clinical Data (csv)
+- RNA sequence data (web)

 **Preparing the Dataset**

-- todo
+- Todo

 **Training the Model**

-- install the latest version of MONAI: `git clone https://github.com/Project-MONAI/MONAI` and `pip install -e .`.
+- Install the latest version of MONAI: [Installation Guide](https://docs.monai.io/en/latest/installation.html)
-- extract the open source dataset to `./images`.
+- Complete the data preperation steps above.
+- Place cleaned data in `./data` or adjust path in training script.
-- run `python run_training.py` and the generation results will be saved at `./output`.
+- Execute `python run_training.py` to start RGGAN training, the generation results will be saved in `./ModelOut`.
-- todo

 **Running Model Inference**

-- todo
+- Todo: Improve evaluation script.